mslovett21/decaf-pegasus-covid/README.md

 ## Results

-with my   implementation  of COVID-Net and comparison with CNNs pretrained on ImageNet dataset
+implementation of COVID-Net and comparison with CNNs pretrained on ImageNet dataset

 ### Results in COVIDx  dataset